HerrPhil/Puzzles-Zigzag/README.md

 ```
 learnbydoing
 ```
-and assert that three rows of space are to be used, so to transform it into:
+and for the case when 3 rows of space are to be used, so to transform it into:
 ```
 l   n   o